Mellikas/Review_API/README.md

 **DESCRIPTION**

 The website was created to familiarize with:
+- Django REST framework
 - Django framework
-- HTML templates
 - SQLite
-- Django REST framework

 **HOW TO INSTAL AND RUN**